Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

  - `general-ledger` - General ledger accounts can only be attached to exempt Business Verified Customers. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
 Please contact [Sales](https://www.dwolla.com/contact?b=apidocs) or your account manager for more information on enabling this account type.

  - `loan` - Loan accounts can only be attached to Verified Customers.
-These funding-sources can only credited, meaning funds can only be sent to these accounts. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
+These funding-sources can only be credited, meaning funds can only be sent to these accounts. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
 Please contact [Sales](https://www.dwolla.com/contact?b=apidocs) or your account manager for more information on enabling this account type.

 ### Funding source links